Nikon D3300 versus Nikon D7500

 The Nikon D3300 and the Nikon D7500 are two digital cameras that were announced, respectively, in January 2014 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D3300 has a resolution of 24 megapixel, whereas the D7500 provides 20.7 MP.

-The side-by-side display below illustrates the physical size and weight of the Nikon D3300 and the Nikon D7500.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D3300 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D3300 and the Nikon D7500 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (16 percent) than the Nikon D3300.
 Moreover, the D7500 is substantially heavier (67 percent) than the D3300.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the D3300 does not feature any corresponding weather-sealing.